Xtrendence/SOFT166-Practice/README.md

 ### What is this?

-A web-based Tic-Tac-Toe game that uses Philips Hue smart bulbs through the Hue API, along with jQuery AJAX requests to function.
+I call it Tic-Tac-Hue.
+It's a web-based Tic-Tac-Toe game that uses Philips Hue smart bulbs through the Hue API, along with jQuery AJAX requests to function.

+### Does it have copyrighted content?

+No. The code's written by myself, with the exception of jQuery of course, and the favicon is also a custom one I made using Photoshop and an icon glyph from Font Awesome, which is completely royalty free for both personal and commercial use.

 ### Notice